Creating a Setup profile

-Refer to the Show keyboard button options to display a keyboard button on the device navigation bar for an easier switch between mobile device keyboard resources.
-Once set, refer to the Allow user to change setting option to either Allow device user keyboard changes, Do not allow user changes or Do not allow and hide setting from user.
+Show keyboard button toggles a keyboard button on the device navigation bar to allow for easier switching between mobile device keyboard resources.
+Once set, Allow user to change setting can Allow device user keyboard changes, Do not allow user changes, or Do not allow and hide setting from user.

-Select the Text-to-speech checkbox to display speech engine, pitch, and speech rate settings for Knox 3.4 and above supported devices.
+Select Text-to-speech to display speech engine, pitch, and speech rate settings for Knox 3.4 and above supported devices.

-- Refer to the Preferred engine drop-down menu to specify whether the Samsung text-to-speech Engine or Google Text-to-speech Engine is utilized as the speech recognition engine for text-to-speech conversion.
+- From the Preferred engine menu, specify whether the Samsung text-to-speech engine or Google Text-to-speech engine is utilized as the speech recognition engine for text-to-speech conversion.

 - Use the Pitch slider to set the text-to-speech pitch rate in the range of 25-400.